TichkovAydar/ROS_HW2/README.md

   $ roslaunch irf display.launch model:=urdf/IRB14000.urdf

-5* Or you can try run it from home directiry

-  $ roslaunch irf display.launch model:='$(find irf)/urdf/IRF14000.urdf'

 6. You can try to change scrools to be sure that robot's arm have a limits for revolute joints